wqfeng/learn-git/README.md

 * `git commit -m 'a comment'`
 record the changes to the repository.

+* `git commit -a -m 'a comment'` automatically stage every file tracked and commit.

 * `git branch mybranch`
 create a new branch called "mybranch"